OutSystems/docs-product/src/develop/ui/accessibility/ui-patterns-accessibility-reference.md

 # UI Patterns accessibility reference

-The OutSystems UI is designed with the WCAG 2.1 in mind.
+The OutSystems UI follows the WCAG 2.1.
 However, the UI patterns can introduce complex UI interactions in the app.
-These interactions may not be obvious to the users of assistive technologies.
+These interactions may not be intuitive to the users of assistive technologies.
 Refer to this section for more information about accessibility related to the UI patterns you may be using.

 ## Alert pattern